About the Poverty-Environment Initiative

 Poor people depend on the environment for their livelihoods and well-being.
 Improved management of the environment and natural resources contributes directly to poverty reduction, more sustainable livelihoods and pro-poor growth.
 To fight poverty, promote security and preserve the ecosystems that poor people rely on for their livelihoods, we must place pro-poor economic growth and environmental sustainability at the heart of our economic policies, planning systems and institutions.

-- UNDP-UNEP Poverty-Environment Initiative (PEI) was formally launched in 2005 and significantly scaled-up in 2007 by the UNEP Governing Council.
+- UNDP-UNEP Poverty-Environment Initiative was formally launched in 2005 and significantly scaled-up in 2007 by the UN Environment Governing Council.

 - The Initiative works in Africa, Asia-Pacific, Europe and CIS and Latin America and the Caribbean.

 - It operates through a global Facility, four regional teams and the Poverty-Environment Initiative country teams.

 - Poverty-Environment Initiative is supporting programmes in 24 countries across all regions.

 - Phase II (2013–2017) saw the implementation of new poverty-environment mainstreaming projects in an additional five countries.